GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 where $sigma$ affects the spread of each blob and has been set to 0.5m.

 This continuous function is discretized in the final $p times p$ matrix #AM-targ.
-@fig:active_ssl:methods:gt_encoding shows the ground truth value for our previous example:
+@fig:active_ssl:methods:gt_encoding shows the ground truth value for our previous example.

 #figure(
   image(